 - The tasks require the systematic empirical evaluation of many cases of parameter choices and summarizing them to make conclusions on code correctness, accuracy, stability, and conditioning.
 It is absolutely crucial that you organize your computations using scripts and parameterized codes etc. to automate the process so as not to be overwhelmed with "manual" editing, compiling and manipulating data.
 This is an important skill to master for computational mathematics of any type. - Your codes should be able to run in single or double precision (assumed to be IEEE standard FP). - Your codes must be efficient in time and space and make sure you discuss these aspects of your implementations. - All experiments assessing accuracy and stability will be for the single precision execution of the codes.
-Double precision execution will be used when generating "exact" values needed error when analyzing the accuracy and stability of the single precision codes. - When applying Chebyshev points of the first kind as the mesh, it is assumed the interval of interest is [-1, 1].
+Double precision execution will be used when generating "exact" values needed for computing the error when analyzing the accuracy and stability of the single precision codes. - When applying Chebyshev points of the first and second kind as the mesh, it is assumed the interval of interest is [-1, 1].
 This is clearly not the only interval on which you will assess accuracy, stability and conditioning.
-So be sure to develop the code to use the appropriate change of variables.
-See for example, the discussion in Set 14 of the class notes on the use of a local reference interval for piecewise polynomial interpolation. - You will be assessing empirically the stability, and accuracy of interpolating polynomials of various degrees on various intervals for various functions.
+So be sure to develop the code to use the appropriate change of variables to and from [a, b] and [-1, 1]. - You will be assessing empirically the conditioning, stability, and accuracy of interpolating polynomials of various degrees on various intervals for various functions.
 This will require generating many values such as errors, differences in exact and computed values, stability and error bounds, and condition numbers are many values of the independent variable.
 Carefully consider how you are going to present the data using selected examples, curves, histograms, statistics and bounds.
-Pages of tables and brief descriptions of what you see in the data are not acceptable.

-• For some of the functions that are polynomials given below, a product form is available.
+Pages of tables and brief descriptions of what you see in the data are not acceptable. - For some of the functions that are polynomials given below, a product form is available.
 This form can be evaluated using the simple incremental product evaluation given by:

-$$p_n(x) = \alpha_n(x - \rho_1) \cdots (x - \rho_n) \tag{1}$$ for $i = 1 : n$ $$d_i = d{i-1} (x - \rho_i)$$ and end
+$$p_n(x) = \alpha_n(x - \rho_1) \cdots (x - \rho_n) \tag{1}$$ for $i = 1 : n$ $$d_i = d{i-1} (x - \rho_i)$$ end